Harrison School District (Arkansas): Harrison Middle School

 Harrison Middle School serves fifth, sixth, seventh, and eighth grades throughout the Harrison School District.
 Based on the 2009–2010 academic year, the total enrollment in the school was 425 and total full-time teachers was 24.70, with a teacher/student ratio of 17.21.
-The Harrison Middle School was dedicated in February, 2005.
+The Harrison Middle School was dedicated in February 2005.

 Forest Heights Elementary School

-Forest Heights Elementary School offers kindergarten through fourth grade.
+Forest Heights Elementary School serves kindergarten through fourth grade.
 Based on the 2009–2010 academic year, the total enrollment in the school was 366 and total full-time teachers was 21.90, with a teacher/student ratio of 16.71.
 In mid-2011, an addition was completed at Forest Heights Elementary School as part of a $5 million facilities project which included other elementary schools in the district.

-In 2011, the school was nationally recognized with the top honor by the U.S. Department of Education (ED) as a National Blue Ribbon School.
+In 2011, the school was nationally recognized as a National Blue Ribbon School by the U.S. Department of Education.

 Skyline Heights Elementary School

-Skyline Heights Elementary School offers kindergarten through fourth grade.
+Skyline Heights Elementary School serves kindergarten through fourth grade.
 Based on the 2009–2010 academic year, the total enrollment in the school was 415 and total full-time teachers was 25.60, with a teacher/student ratio of 16.21.